juristr/fabiangosebrink.github.io/_posts/2014-07-03-chat-with-node-js-socket-io-angular-js-flashing-title-and-loading-bar.md

 $scope.messageText = "";
 $scope.name = "";</pre>

-This is the whole controller which is stored under the &#8220;Controllers&#8221;-folder and included in the view.
+This is the whole controller which is stored under the"Controllers"-folder and included in the view.

 &nbsp;